Algae Quiz Questions:

 (d) Green algae

-Which of the following movement may be found in blue-green algae?
+Which of the following movements may be found in blue-green algae?

 (a) Flagellar